KseniaKrasotina/n26-petorder-api-tests/README.md

 ## How to Run Tests via GitHub Actions
+The tests are executed on each push of the `master` branch automatically.
+To run them on demand:
 1. **Run tests via GitHub Actions:**
    You can execute tests using the `workflow_dispatch` event on CI/CD pipeline.
 To do this, please:
    - Follow the link to open a Workflow: [N26 Workflow for API tests](https://github.com/KseniaKrasotina/n26-petorder-api-tests/actions/workflows/tests-gh-pages.yml)